oscarhiggott/BeliefMatching/README.md

 ## Attribution

-When using this `beliefmatching` for research, please cite the [paper](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.13.031007):
+When using `beliefmatching` for research, please cite the [paper](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.13.031007):
 ```
 @article{PhysRevX.13.031007,